thomashope/InstantCG/README.md

 ```

 Select the project by clicking the current project name in the top bar in Xcode, run by pressing the play button in the top left.

+## TODO

+Some of these things might work already, just need to find examples and add tests for them.
+- [ ] file loading
+- [ ] image loading
+- [ ] print text to screen
+- [ ] reading text from the user
+- [ ] playing audio